Curragh Training Grounds

 Maintained by a Skilled and Dedicated Team

-The Curragh Training Grounds are maintained 365 days a year by a skilled and dedicated team of approximately 15 people, led by dedicated manager Pat Kelly.
+The Curragh Training Grounds are maintained 365 days a year by a skilled and dedicated team of approximately 15 people, led by dedicated manager Pat Kelly and his assistance Richard Brophy.
 The constant attention helps to keep the gallops in fantastic condition year-round and means that there are gallops available to use every single day of the year without fail, providing trainers with continuity and peace of mind during extreme weather conditions.

 The world-class facilities offered by the Curragh Training Grounds have been developed over the years and are the product of a multi-million Euro investment.
 The money was put into the grounds to ensure that they would remain comparable to top-class training facilities around the world and would therefore provide Irish trainers with the ideal conditions on which to prepare their horses for races both in Ireland and on the international stage.
 The training grounds’ record speaks for itself and the fact that horses prepared on the Curragh Grounds have gone on to win Irish and English Derbies, the Melbourne Cup, the Hong Kong Mile, the Belmont Stakes, the Prix de l’Arc de Triomphe and the Aintree Grand National shows that when it comes to preparing horses for the highest-class races in both the Flat and National Hunt spheres, the Curragh Training Grounds are second to none.